Richard Montgomery High School: Academics

+As of 2024, Richard Montgomery is the 6th-ranked high school in Maryland and the 394th-ranked nationwide, according to U.S News and World Report.

+Richard Montgomery students average a score of 1236 on the SAT, averaging 621 on the verbal section and 615 on the math section.

 Activities

-Richard Montgomery has its own student newspaper, The Tide, and a student literary magazine, Fine Lines.
+Richard Montgomery has a student newspaper, The Tide, and a student literary magazine, Fine Lines.
 The Tide received First Place with Special Merit from the America Scholastic Press Association in 2013.
+Fine Lines has received various Gold Crown Awards from the Columbia Scholastic Press Association, including in 2003.

 Richard Montgomery's quizbowl team (known as It's Academic) won the National Scholastics Championship in 2002.
 In 2006, they won the NAQT High School National Championship Tournament in Chicago.

 Richard Montgomery's International Space Settlement Design Competition team won the 2008 cycle in Houston, Texas.

+The Richard Montgomery Mock Trial team is the school's most decorated varsity team.
+Under longtime coach Daniel Evans, who retired in 2024, the team won twenty-six Montgomery County championships, reached fifteen statewide Final Fours, appeared in ten state finals, and won five state championships, most recently in 2019 and 2023.
+The team's margin of victory in the 2019 championship was the largest in state history.

-Music
+Music ensembles

 Ensembles such as the Madrigals, a chamber choir, and the Jazz Band often travel off campus to perform at various venues.
+The Philharmonic/Chamber ensemble is the highest ranking orchestra in the school.
 The marching band, the Marching Rockets, is also a part of football season.